hpcuantwerpen/UAntwerpen-easyconfigs/d/DFTB+/README.md

     * One without MPI support that contains all subprograms
     * One with MPI support where one subprogram is missing due to lack of MPI support.
       It also lacks the ELSI support.
-* Some tests in the MPI module failed when using Python 3.7.4.
+* 2019b: Some tests in the MPI module failed when using Python 3.7.4.
 Hence we switched back to Python 2.7.16.
+* 2020a: Used Python 3.8.2 for testing as we do no longer support Python 2.7.
+  All tests now worked without problems.

 ### TODO